 Offering nurses of local practices extended training in diabetes management to enhance the support of GPs in the ongoing management of their patients.

 A monthly Diabetes Support Group is available for community members living with diabetes and their carers.
 Each meeting focuses on a different aspect of diabetes management and features a guest speaker.
-For more information on the next Diabetes Support Group meeting, email Cathryn Ward.
+The next support group has been cancelled due to COVID-19.
+For more information on when the support group will continue, email Cathryn Ward.

 Delivered to people in Western Sydney who have pre-diabetes or are in the early stages of type 2 diabetes, Shared Medical Appointments (SMA) are consecutive individual medical visits carried out in a supportive group setting of similar patients where all can listen, interact and learn.
 The program will be delivered in six general practices in Western Sydney to develop and trial an SMA package in pre-diabetes and early-stage type 2 diabetes prevention, mitigation and management.